MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-field-method.md

 ---
 title: "RecordRef.Field Method"
-description: "Gets a FieldRef for the field that has the number FieldNo in the table that is currently selected.
-If no field has this number, the method returns an error." ms.author: solsen ms.custom: na ms.date: 05/31/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Gets a FieldRef for the field that has the number FieldNo in the table that is currently selected." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na